Christopher Lee: 2000–2009: Resurgence in franchise films

-Lee had many television roles.
-These included the role Flay in the BBC television serial Gormenghast (2000) based on Mervyn Peake's novels.
-He also appeared as Lucas de Beaumanoir, the Grand Master of the Knights Templar, in the BBC/A&E co-production of Sir Walter Scott's Ivanhoe (1997).

-Lee portrayed Saruman in Peter Jackson's fantasy action epic The Lord of the Rings film trilogy.
-In the commentary, he stated that for decades he had dreamt of playing Gandalf.
-He conceded that he was now too old, and that his physical limitations prevented him from being considered; Ian McKellen, who was in his early 60s, was cast in the role alongside Lee, in his mid-70s.
+Lee played Flay in the BBC television serial Gormenghast (2000), based on Mervyn Peake's novels, and returned to film to play Saruman in Peter Jackson's The Lord of the Rings trilogy, based on the high fantasy novel by J. R. R. Tolkien.
+In the commentary, he stated that for decades he had dreamt of playing Gandalf, but conceded that he was now too old in his mid-70s, and that his physical limitations prevented him from being considered; Ian McKellen, who was in his early 60s, was cast in the role alongside Lee.
 The role of Saruman, unlike that of Gandalf, required no horse-riding and far less fighting.
-Lee had met J. R. R. Tolkien once, which made him the only person involved in Peter Jackson's films to have done so.
-He made a habit of reading the novels at least once a year.
-In addition, he performed for The Tolkien Ensemble's album At Dawn in Rivendell in 2003.
+Lee had met Tolkien once, which made him the only person involved in Jackson's films to have done so.
+Lee made a habit of reading the novels at least once a year.
+He also performed for The Tolkien Ensemble's album At Dawn in Rivendell in 2003.
 Lee's appearance in the final film in the trilogy, The Lord of the Rings: The Return of the King, was cut from the theatrical release, but the scene was reinstated in the extended edition.
 The Lord of the Rings marked the beginning of a major career revival that continued with the role of the villainous Count Dooku in the George Lucas-directed Star Wars: Episode II – Attack of the Clones (2002) and Star Wars: Episode III – Revenge of the Sith (2005).
 Lee acted opposite Hayden Christensen, Ewan McGregor, and Natalie Portman, and did most of the swordplay himself, though a stunt double was required for the long shots with more vigorous footwork.
 Anthony Daniels described him as "a real bastion of cinema history" in his memoirs.

 Lee played the corrupted wizard Saruman in Peter Jackson's The Lord of the Rings and The Hobbit film trilogies.
 The role has been described as "one of the most powerful villains in cinema history", relying on Lee's "physical appearance", in contrast to the Dark Lord Sauron.